Vocabulary memory guide · Updated March 30, 2026

 A better routine that actually works

 This is the big idea: do not only “study” words.
-Re-meet them, retrieve them, say them, and use them.
-That is what makes vocabulary stay.
+Re-meet them, retrieve them, say them, and use them across modes.
+A word you have read, shadowed, and spoken is far harder to forget than one you only reviewed on a card.

 Related guide